 How are you liking cloth diapers?
 How many do you have?
 What brand are they?
 Did you get the kind with the liners/inserts?
 Do they work?
 Does Clara like them?
 Are they difficult?
 Do you regret it?
 Is it annoying to wash them?
 Do they really get clean?
 Are there times when you don’t use them and opt for disposables?
 How long will they last?
 Are they bulky?
 What do you do when you’re out running errands?
 How exactly do you wash them?
 What colors did you get?
 How do you store them when they’re dirty?
 Does Clara have a lot of blowouts with them?
 Do they give her diaper rash?

-Who knew Clara’s bodily functions (and how we tend to them) could be such a hot topic?
+Who knew it could be such a hot topic?
 But we’re happy to address the many (many) questions that we’ve received right here in this surprisingly exhaustive post.
 So fasten your seat belts and get ready to read the word poop at least once.
 And by all means, if you’re not a parent and have no interest in hearing about baby bodily functions, skip this post and stay tuned for more house-related fare tomorrow.
 You have been warned…

 After a lot of research and chats with family and friends who went the cloth diaper route, we settled on the Bum Genius Elemental One Size All In Ones – the ones that are organic with snaps instead of velcro.
 They’re so easy to use and should last us through multiple kiddos.
 We’ve heard that velcro can wear out after tons of washings but snaps are good for the long haul so that’s why we opted for that feature.
 As for inserts or liners, the ones that we chose don’t have them.
 We figured if we were going to have to wash part of the diaper we might as well get all in ones and wash them all (instead of dealing with liners/inserts).
 It seemed simpler and so far we have found them to be extremely easy.
 Plus we love that they’re one-size-fits-all, which will save us a ton of money (they adjust with some easy snapping to accommodate Clara as she grows).